trifrost-js/website/public/9b693e73-9696-4daf-a3ec-ab591897c528/jsx-atomic.md

 - `el.$unmount`: Called automatically when removed from DOM
 - `el.$mount`: Called automatically once VM node has been instantiated
 - `el.$subscribe(topic, fn)`: Method allowing you to subscribe to a topic on the pubsub relay
+- `el.$subscribeOnce(topic, fn)`: Method allowing you to subscribe to a topic on the pubsub relay with automatic unsubscribe once triggered
 - `el.$unsubscribe(topic)`: Method allowing you to unsubscribe from a specific topic on the pubsub relay
 - `el.$publish(topic, data)`: Method allowing you to publish data to a specific topic on the pubsub relay
 - Automatic integration with mutation observers and relay system